 PLEASE NOTE: Cell signal throughout the park can be weak or nonexistent.
 In addition to the paper map, you may want to download this digital version of the Joshua Tree National Park map before arriving.

-how to get around joshua tree
+How to get around Joshua Tree

 The park is fairly large and I highly recommend making it a priority to visit both deserts in your one day Joshua Tree itinerary (see above for descriptions on both desert areas).

-For a one day trip you will absolutely need a car, nomatter the season.
-In the hot summer months, having a car is a blessing to cool off in AC between hiking stops.
-Occasionally I see bicyclists in the park, but for obvious reasons it’s hard to see everything in the 1235 square mile park from a bike!
+For a one day trip you will absolutely need a car, no matter the season.
+In the hot summer months, having a car is a blessing in order to cool off in AC between hiking stops.

 The map you receive upon entry highlights not just the roads in the park but also the hiking trails and camping spots.
 There are parking lots near many of the trail-heads and parking on the shoulder is fairly common for photo or walking stops (just be sure not to block the road!)